Madhusudhan-10/Content-Rating-App/README.md

-# Content-Rating-App
+# Content Rating App

+## Description
-A React mini-project for rating content items (likes/dislikes).
-Built as part of IBM Full Stack Developer Certificate.
+A React-based mini project developed as part of the IBM Full Stack Software Developer Certificate.
-A simple React mini-project that allows users to like or dislike multiple content items.
+The application allows users to rate content using likes and dislikes.
-This project started as a lab exercise in the IBM Full Stack Software Developer Professional Certificate, and I upgraded it into a reusable and professional mini-project.

-Features:

-✅ Rate multiple items individually (like/dislike).

-✅ Clean UI with modern styling.
+## Key Features

-✅ Built with React Hooks (useState).
+- User interface built with React

-✅ Beginner-friendly and extendable.
+- Like and dislike functionality
+- State management for user interactions
+- Simple and clean UI design

+## What I Learned
+- Building components using React
+- Managing state in frontend applications
+- Handling user interactions effectively
+- Structuring frontend projects

+## Tech Stack
+- JavaScript
+- React
+- HTML
+- CSS

+## Status
+Completed